Atlanta Erb's Palsy Lawyer

 Helping Families in Georgia & Nationwide

-Erb's palsy is a type of brachial plexus palsy that affects the nerves of the upper arm and shoulder.
+Erb's palsy is a type of brachial plexus palsy that affects the upper arm and shoulder nerves.
 It is a birth injury that often results from trauma during a difficult delivery.
-Erb's palsy is preventable, and it often only occurs when a doctor or other healthcare provider makes a mistake.
+Erb's palsy is preventable and often only occurs when a doctor or other healthcare provider makes a mistake.
 If your child has Erb's palsy, you may be entitled to take legal action.
-Our firm can help you understand your rights and options.
+Our firm can help you understand your rights and options with the assistance of an experienced Erb's palsy attorney.

 Call (404) 609-1081 to speak with our Erb's palsy lawyers in Atlanta, GA.
 We offer free initial consultations.